Rebbynova/LITA_Class_Documentation/README.md

 - **Power BI**: For visualization.
 ## Data Sources
   The dataset was provided by my instructor for a project focused on sales performance analysis for a retail store.
 It includes information on product, quantity, uunit price, and sales.
+## Data Preparation in Excel
+- Data cleaning involved removing duplicates,handling missing values, and standardizing the format of the dataset.
+- **Example**